Ask Sherwin-Williams!

-But with a blog about Sherwin-Williams needing less than a week to become my most read of the year, maybe it’s time I started listening to my mother?
+But when a blog about Sherwin-Williams needed less than a week to become my number one for the year, I though maybe it’s time I started listening to my mother?

-On Wednesday Sherwin-Williams, the world’s largest paint maker, released their earnings for the second quarter of 2022.
-News of the company’s performance causing the stock to drop more than 15% after their results were made public.
+On Wednesday Sherwin-Williams released their earnings for the second quarter of 2022, causing the stock of the world's largest paint maker to drop more than 15%.

 Sherwin-Williams chief executive John Morikis did his best to put a positive spin on the paint maker’s woes.
-THE executive sharing with the financial analysts and paint geeks who joined the webcast earnings announcement that, “while the company is not satisfied with the results during the quarter” they expect a “stronger showing during the year’s second half.”
+THE executive sharing with the financial analysts on a webcast earnings announcement that, “while the company is not satisfied with the results during the quarter” they expect a “stronger showing during the year’s second half.”

 And while there are signs of strength in Sherwin’s business, the company’s coil and package coatings division continues to run up record profits, the company’s trouble in the architectural coatings segment remain persistent.